-Dr. Richard Nichols is a specially trained cosmetic dentist able to offer dental implants for individuals who wish to replace missing teeth or significantly damaged teeth.
+Dr. Richard Nichols of Apexx Family Dental Care is a specially trained cosmetic dentist located in Littleton, CO.
+He offers dental implants for individuals who wish to replace missing teeth or significantly damaged teeth.
 Dental implants are a state-of-the-art replacement system for missing teeth that can reproduce all the chewing efficiency and esthetics of a natural tooth.
 Dental implants are essentially an artificial root to which new teeth are bonded.
 They are typically constructed of titanium, a strong and safe material that effectively attaches to bone.
 The procedure to insert dental implants will typically involve three steps: 1) the implant insertion, 2) a healing period for the jawbone, and 3) the attachment of the restoration or new tooth.

 Types of Dental Implants